15 reasons why EA is pure evil

 8: EA actually developed the game Portal, but because it was so good and would run the risk of making thousands of people happy, EA gave it to Valve in the hopes that Valve would take a million years finishing it so nobody could get to play the masterpiece.
 When Valve actually released it, however, EA was furious but eventually decided not to assassinate Gabe Newell.
 Valve is currently holding onto Left 4 Dead, another of EA's creations that isn't intended to see the light of day.

-9: Ten years ago, Electronic Arts used black magic to summon the soul of Joseph Stalin from Communist bad place, before enslaving it under the corporation's mystical power.
+9: Ten years ago, Electronic Arts used black magic to summon the soul of Joseph Stalin from Communist Hell, before enslaving it under the corporation's mystical power.
 EA was then able to convert the soul into code and write it into digital downloads.
 Now, whenever you purchase downloadable content for Rock Band, you are unwittingly downloading a piece of Stalin's digitized soul onto your games console.
 So far, the motives for EA's actions are unknown and the benefits highly questionable, but EA is evil, not logical.

 10: A thin, almost untraceable sheet of baby's blood is pressed between the layers of every EA game disc, just to help make them more nefarious.